anniejose212/testbotchronicles/index.md

-*Built with 🧑‍💻📚🚀🌐  for continuous learning using GitHub Pages and the Cayman theme.*
+*Built with 🧑‍💻📚🚀🌐  for continuous learning using GitHub Pages and the slate theme.*